BenJ-cell/Prediction-of-clickthrough-rate-for-Rakuten-Interview/README.md

 must be done before we inform the auction of the price we arewilling to offer to display the banner.
-To compute our CTR estimation, we have user-related information (e.g. time since last visit on an advertiser’s website, number of banners already displ ayed to that user), and context-related information (e.g. format of the ad placement, domain of the web page on which it is to be displayed).
+To compute our CTR estimation, we have user-related information (e.g. time since last visit on an advertiser’s website, number of banners already displayed to that user), and context-related information (e.g. format of the ad placement, domain of the web page on which it is to be displayed).